pwintz/sharc/README.md

 To avoid saving the container after you exit, add "`--rm`" before the image name in the `docker run` command.
 You can also delete all stopped containers by running `docker containers prune`.

-Files on your host machine can be made accesible within a container as a "volume" by adding
+Files on your host machine can be made accessible within a container as a "volume" by adding
 ```
 -v "<path_on_host>:<path_in_container>" \
 ```